How Intern Connects to Your Tools

 Each integration requests only the permissions it needs:

-Once connected, Intern reads your recent history to build context.
+Once connected, they read your recent history to build context.
 For Slack, that means recent channel messages.
 For Gmail, recent threads.
 For Notion, your workspace pages.
 This initial scan typically takes 30–60 minutes depending on volume.

 Security and privacy